GStreamer/gstreamer/markdown/application-development/advanced/pipeline-manipulation.md

 because that would leave element1's source pad unlinked and would cause a streaming error in the pipeline when data is pushed on the source pad.
-The technique is to block the dataflow from element1's source pad before we change element2 by element4 and then resume dataflow as shown in the following steps:
+The technique is to block the dataflow from element1's source pad before we replace element2 by element4 and then resume dataflow as shown in the following steps:

   - Block element1's source pad with a blocking pad probe.
 When the pad